-1. Introduction
+1. INTRODUCTION

-Polymer and their composites become a very important material in manufacturing of mechanical parts especially at recent years, which replaced metallic parts in many tribological applications due to their easily manufacturing, low weight, low cost as well as their excellent wear and corrosion resistant [1].
-Polyamide 66 or as known nylon 66 is a new version of polyamides group it attract attention recently due to their unique properties such as high mechanical strength, rigidity, good wear resistant and good stability under thermal and chemical effect [2].

-Since polymer and their composites have been used widely in sliding application this necessitate understanding the wear behavior and mechanisms under variant sliding conditions [3].
+Polymer and their composites become a very important material in the manufacturing of mechanical parts especially at recent years, which replaced metallic parts in many tribological applications due to their easily manufacturing, low weight, low cost as well as their excellent wear and corrosion-resistant [1].
+Polyamide 66 or also known as nylon 66 is a new version of polyamides group that receives attention due to its unique properties such as high mechanical strength, rigidity, good wear-resistant and good stability under thermal and chemical effect [2].
+Since polymer and their composites have been widely used in sliding application this necessitates understanding the wear behavior and mechanisms under variant sliding conditions [3].